Damien Woody

-Damien Michael Woody (born November 3, 1977) is an American former professional football player who was an offensive guard for the New England Patriots, Detroit Lions, and New York Jets of the National Football League (NFL).
+Damien Michael Woody (born November 3, 1977) is an American former professional football player who was an center and guard and tackles for the New England Patriots, Detroit Lions, and New York Jets of the National Football League (NFL).
 He played college football for the Boston College Eagles.
 He was drafted as a center by the Patriots in the first round of the 1999 NFL draft with the 17th overall pick.
 During his pro career, he played every position on the offensive line.
 A Pro Bowl selection in 2002, Woody won two Super Bowl rings with the Patriots.

 Early life

 Woody attended Patrick Henry High School in Ashland, Virginia, where he teamed with Erron Kinney and helped the Patrick Henry Patriots win the 1994 state football championship.
 He played college football for Boston College in Chestnut Hill, Massachusetts.